ViaFerrata/OrcaSong/docs/orcasong.rst

     fb.run(infile, outfile)

-Or event this for multiple files, which will all be saved in the given folder:
+Or convert multiple files, which will all be saved in the given folder:

 .. code-block:: python